sleimanyara/sleimanyara.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-My name is George and my academic work is at the intersection of political economy and behavioural science.
+My name is George and my academic work is on applied political economy.

 My research primarily focuses on the foundations of democracy: how democratic institutions function, how citizens interact with them and how they can be improved.
 I look at the electoral cycle through four essential angles: i) the factors that affect citizens’ participation, ii) those that shape their preferences, iii) the effect of elections on policies and welfare, and iv) collective decision making when institutions fail.